Stray Animal Listings at WHS

 STRAY ANIMAL INTAKE DURING COVID-19 RESPONSE

-- The Door County, Green Bay, Ozaukee, and Racine Campuses remain open for emergency surrenders and stray intake only.
+- The Door County, Green Bay, Ozaukee, and Racine Campuses remain open to care for stray animals and surrenders by appointment.
 Stray animals found in Milwaukee County must go to MADACC, as always.

 - In response to these unprecedented times, the National Animal Care & Control Association has advised that “healthy stray and community cats should stay in the community and should not be taken into the shelter for the time being.”
 Click here for more details.